 |Additional coverage/endorsements||If you choose to schedule valuable items or purchase special coverage, your cost will increase.|

-As a reminder, when you compare quotes, make sure that you’re comparing apples to apples.
+As a reminder, when comparing quotes, make sure you’re comparing apples to apples.

 How Much Homeowners Insurance Do You Need?

 Buying homeowners insurance requires you to understand how much coverage you need as it relates to the value of your house.

 Here’s a guideline to help you determine the appropriate coverage limits.